pbrkr/website/content/posts/2020-07-31-license-compliance-elce-2019.rst

 =======================================================================

 :date: 2020-07-31
+:tags: yocto, linux, embedded-linux, conference-talks, license-compliance
-:summary: I presented a talk on the topics of License Compliance and OpenEmbedded/Yocto Project at the Embedded Linux Conference Europe (ELCE) 2019 in Lyon, France.
+:summary: I presented a talk on the topics of License Compliance and
+    OpenEmbedded/Yocto Project at the Embedded Linux Conference Europe (ELCE) 2019 in Lyon, France.
+I discussed a set of build system agnostic best practices for license compliance when working with Embedded Linux and then looked in detail at the license compliance tools provided by the Yocto Project.
+I highlighted ongoing and future work in these areas within Yocto Project.
+I finished up by briefly discussing the tools and benefits provided by other projects in this area.

 Abstract
 --------